Section 319 Nonpoint Source Program

 History of the Section 319 Nonpoint Source Program

-Recognizing the need for greater federal leadership to help focus States and local nonpoint source efforts, Congress amended the Clean Water Act in 1987 to establish the Section 319 Nonpoint Source Management Program.
-Under Section 319, States, Territories and Indian Tribes receive grant funding that support a wide variety of activities including technical assistance, financial assistance, education, training, technology transfer, demonstration projects and monitoring to assess the success of specific nonpoint source implementation projects.
+Recognizing the need for greater federal leadership to help focus States and local nonpoint source efforts, Congress amended the Clean Water Act in 1987 with the addition of Section 319 to establish a national Nonpoint Source Management Program.
+Under Section 319, States, Territories and Indian Tribes receive grant funding that support a wide variety of activities to address nonpoint source pollution (NPS) including technical assistance, financial assistance, education, training, technology transfer, demonstration projects and monitoring to assess the success of specific nonpoint source implementation projects.

 Nonpoint source water pollution refers to contaminants that do not come from specific conveyances, such as pipes or other permitted sources.
-It includes contaminants carried in runoff from fields, roads, parking lots, etc., as well as more specific sources such as improperly functioning septic systems.
+It includes contaminants carried in runoff from fields, yards, roads, parking lots, construction sites, etc., as well as more specific sources such as improperly functioning septic systems.
+Nonpoint source pollution is the greatest threat to water quality in the nation and in Missouri.
+The majority of the water bodies listed on the state’s 303(d) list of impaired waters have been impaired by NPS.
 In Missouri, agriculture is considered the primary source of this type of pollution, although urban areas represent a very significant source as do abandoned mine lands.

 Click on the column header for additional information regarding the grant program requirements.